Copyright reform in Nepal

 In 2015, EIFL initiated work on copyright issues for the benefit of libraries, and persons with print disabilities with our partner, the Nepal Library and Information Consortium (NeLIC).

 There were two main outcomes.
-A ‘Right to Read’ campaign was formed by civil society stakeholders to encourage ratification by Nepal of the Marrakesh Treaty for persons with print disabilities (2013).
-The library community was invited to dialogue with policy makers regarding copyright law and library activities and services.
+Civil society stakeholders decided to form a ‘Right to Read’ campaign to encourage ratification by Nepal of the Marrakesh Treaty for persons with print disabilities, and the library community was invited to dialogue with policy makers regarding copyright law more broadly in relation to library activities and services.

 Background

-In addition, people in Nepal could benefit from the treaty’s cross-border provisions.
+In particular, people could benefit from the treaty’s cross-border provisions.
 Since many people in Nepal speak Hindi, accessible materials could be immediately imported from India (the first country to ratify the treaty in 2013).
 For English speakers, materials from English-speaking countries that have joined the treaty, such as Australia, Singapore and the UK may likewise be imported.

-While the law has provisions for libraries, in many cases, the provisions are quite limited and do not properly address new technologies or services that libraries in Nepal may wish to provide today.
-For example, support for education and preservation falls short, provisions on lending are unclear, and new issues such as orphan works, web archiving, and text and data mining are not catered for.
+On libraries, while the 2002 Copyright Act has provisions for libraries, in many cases, they are quite restrictive and they do not properly address new technologies and services that libraries in Nepal may wish to provide today.
+For example, exceptions for education and preservation fall short, provisions on lending are unclear, and new issues such as orphan works, web archiving, and text and data mining are not catered for at all.

 Timeline